gadirajus13/Aerial-Semantic-Segmentation/README.md

 - Gradually increases spatial resolution while decreasing channel depth
 - Incorporates skip connections to preserve fine-grained details

-Key components of the architecture:
+## Key Components:

-YoloEncoder: Wraps the YOLOv5 model and extracts features at different scales
+- YoloEncoder: Wraps the YOLOv5 model and extracts features at different scales
-UNetWithYoloEncoder: Combines the YOLO encoder with the U-Net decoder
+- UNetWithYoloEncoder: Combines the YOLO encoder with the U-Net decoder
-Up: Custom module for upsampling and merging features with residuals
+- Up: Custom module for upsampling and merging features with residuals
-OutConv: Final convolutional layer to produce the segmentation map
+- OutConv: Final convolutional layer to produce the segmentation map

 The architecture is designed to leverage the strengths of both YOLO (efficient feature extraction) and U-Net (precise localization), making it well-suited for aerial image segmentation tasks.

 ## Training Process
 The training process involves several key components:

-Data Preparation:
+### Data Preparation:
-    Custom AerialDataset class for loading and preprocessing images and masks Data augmentation using Albumentations library (e.g., flips, rotations, color jittering)
+- Custom AerialDataset class for loading and preprocessing images and masks
+- Data augmentation using Albumentations library (e.g., flips, rotations, distortion, brightnes)

-Loss Function:
+### Loss Function:
-    Combined loss using Dice Loss and Cross-Entropy Loss to balance pixel accuracy and mIoU with a higher weight given to the Dice Loss
+- Combined loss using Dice Loss and Cross-Entropy Loss to balance pixel accuracy and mIoU with a higher weight given to the Dice Loss
-    Dice Loss helps with class imbalance issues while Cross-Entropy Loss provides stable gradients and aids in focusing on overall accuracy
+- Dice Loss helps with class imbalance issues while Cross-Entropy Loss provides stable gradients and aids in focusing on overall accuracy

-Optimization:
+### Optimization:
-    Adam optimizer with initial learning rate of 0.001 Learning rate scheduling using ReduceLROnPlateau
+- Adam optimizer with initial learning rate of 0.001
+- Learning rate scheduling using ReduceLROnPlateau

-Training Loop:
+### Training Loop:
-    Mixed precision training using torch.cuda.amp for faster training and lower memory usage Validation after each epoch to monitor performance Early stopping to prevent overfitting
+- Mixed precision training using torch.cuda.amp for faster training and lower memory usage
+- Validation after each epoch to monitor performance
+- Early stopping to prevent overfitting
-    Model checkpointing to save the best model based on validation loss
+- Model checkpointing to save the best model based on validation loss

-Monitoring and Visualization:
+### Monitoring and Visualization:
-    Tracking of training/validation loss, accuracy, and mIoU Periodic visualization of segmentation results during training
+- Tracking of training/validation loss, accuracy, and mIoU
+- Periodic visualization of segmentation results during training

 The training process is designed to be efficient and effective, with mechanisms in place to handle the challenges specific to aerial image segmentation, such as class imbalance and the need for precise boundaries.